Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Mathematical Background

+where, $A_\alpha$ is the weighted arithmetic mean of $p$ and $q$ defined as $A_\alpha = (1-\alpha)p + \alpha q$.
 Although this JS divergence is symmetric and bounded, unlike the KL divergence its analytical expression cannot be obtained even when $p$ and $q$ are Gaussians.
-To overcome this difficulty a generalization of the JS divergence using abstract means, specifically the geometric mean was proposed by Nielsen \cite{nielsen2019jensen}.
+To overcome this difficulty a generalization of the JS divergence using the geometric mean was proposed in \citet{nielsen2019jensen}.
 By using the weighted geometric mean $G_\alpha(x,y) = x^{1-\alpha}y^\alpha$, where $\alpha \in [0,1] $, for two real variables $x$ and $y$, they proposed the following family of skew geometric divergence

-The parameter $\alpha$, called a skew parameter, controls the divergence skew between $p$ and $q$.
-However, the skew-geometric divergence in Eq.\eqref{eq:jsgalph} fails to capture the divergence between $p$ and $q$ when $\alpha = 0$ or $\alpha = 1$ since it yields a value of zero for the divergence.
-To resolve this issue, Deasy et al. \cite{deasy2020constraining} used the following reverse form of geometric mean $ G'_{\alpha}(x,y) = x^{\alpha}y^{1-\alpha}$, with $ \alpha \in [0,1]$ to implement JS divergence in variational autoencoders.
+The parameter $\alpha$ called a skew parameter, controls the divergence skew between $p$ and $q$.
+However, the skew-geometric divergence in Eq.~\ref{eq:jsgalph} fails to capture the divergence between $p$ and $q$ and becomes zero for $\alpha = 0$ and $\alpha = 1$.
+To resolve this issue, \citet{deasy2020constraining} used the reverse form of geometric mean $ G'_{\alpha}(x,y) = x^{\alpha}y^{1-\alpha}$, with $ \alpha \in [0,1]$ for JS divergence to use in variational autoencoders.
 Henceforth, only this reverse form is used for the geometric mean.
 The JS divergence with this reverse of the geometric mean is given by